 An application must be completed and submitted to SSC using the international application available online.

-Submit original or certified copies of the record in the original language with English translations of the records that shows completion of an equivalent level of education to a 4 year high school in the U.S. Submit original or certified copies of the official transcripts and/or examination results issued by the high school or examination board.
+Submit original or certified copies of the record in the original language with English translations of the records that show completion of an equivalent level of education in a four-year high school in the U.S. Submit original or certified copies of the official transcripts and/or examination results issued by the high school or examination board.
 Photocopies may be submitted in addition to the originals if requesting to have original returned.

-- Foreign College Records: If you would like to have request transfer credits for courses completed, please have your original or certified copies in the original language and English translations of the records are required.
+- Foreign college records: If you would like to request transfer credits for courses completed, please have your original or certified copies in the original language and English translations of the records.

-- TOEFL (Test of English as a Foreign Language) – SSC institutional code is: 1688.
-Paper based test (PBT: minimum score of 500) or Internet-based Test (iBT: minimum total score of 61 AND no score below 18 on both reading and writing sections).
+- TOEFL (Test of English as a Foreign Language) – SSC institutional code is 1688.
+Paper-based test (minimum score of 500) or Internet-based test (minimum total score of 61 AND no score below 18 on both reading and writing sections).

 - IELTS (International English Language Test): Minimum score of 6.0

 - ACT (American College Test): Minimum English score of 18 or higher